 Of course, it’s Vader’s final selfless sacrifice that ultimately kills him, too – and, at the same time, kills off the trope of the overbearing and unreachable parent.
-Indeed, Luke removes the (physical and metaphorical) mask from Vader’s face as he lays dying, which allows the two a moment to finally connect – and allows Vader the chance to look upon his son “with my own eyes” for the first time.
+Indeed, Luke removes the (physical and metaphorical) mask from Vader’s face as he lies dying, which allows the two a moment to finally connect – and allows Vader the chance to look upon his son “with my own eyes” for the first time.
 Sniff.

 Permissive Parenting in the Prequel Trilogy

 On the opposite side of the coin to authoritarian parenting, permissive parenting saw a spike in popularity in the 00s – so it makes sense that it seeped into the prequels, too.